rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 7 more

 ### sku_inventory
-- Used by modules: locations, db_utils, expiry_utils, sku_production, material_writeoff, sku_outbound
+- Used by modules: sku_outbound, locations, material_writeoff, db_utils, expiry_utils, sku_production
 - Files: 6
 - Functions using this table:
   - repair_missing_locations in puvi-backend/puvi-backend-main/utils/expiry_utils.py